bitcointranscripts/bitcointranscripts/bitcoin-explained/open-timestamps-leveraging-bitcoin-s-security-for-all-data.md

 Aaron van Wirdum: 00:27:02

 Back in those days, that was a bit more original.
-But these are the kinds of things, like you can imagine how these kinds of trickeries could be prevented with something like Open Timestamps somehow, or at least be made more obvious, or it could be a very useful tool for historians.
+But these are the kinds of things, like you can imagine how these kinds of trickeries could be prevented with something like OpenTimestamps somehow, or at least be made more obvious, or it could be a very useful tool for historians.
 Sjors, I'm going to tell you one more cool thing before we end this podcast.

 Sjors Provoost: 00:27:24